larskaare/WebAuthAuthorAndOtherCreatures/README.md

 De-mystify, build confidence and prepare for further exploration of Authentication and Authorization.

+Highlights

-- Give an introduction to basics modern web A&A
+- Give an introduction to the basics of modern web A&A
-- Explore Spec and Azure Implementation
+- Explore RFC (specs) and Azure Implementation
-- Hands-on coding with a few A&A scenarios
+- Code a few A&A scenarios
-- Insight into threats and current best practices (BCP) for security
+- Insights into threats and security best current practices (BCP)

 ## Workshop outline